mjenior/riptide/README.md

 - **percent_of_mapping** - Percent of genes in mapping file found in input GENRE
 - **minimization_coefficients** - Linear coefficients used during flux sum minimization
 - **maximization_coefficients** - Linear coefficients for each reaction based used during flux sampling
+- **pruned** - Dictionary containing the IDs of genes, reactions, and metabolites pruned by RIPTiDe
 - **flux_samples** - Flux samples from constrained model
 - **flux_variability** - Flux variability analysis from constrained model
 - **fraction_of_optimum** - Minimum specified percentage of optimal objective flux during contextualization